BasedLinux/.github/profile/README.md

 ```
 ## Troubleshooting
 - [ ] Server failures and general internet instability happen while you are bootstrapping
-- [ ] Some servers don't always respond
 - [ ] Some dependencies are better off not built in parallel
 - [x] Report bugs to [https://github.com/BasedLinux/bsdpkgs](basedlinux.org)